cypherpunklab/manifesto/README.md

 *<ins>Again you should run your own node</ins>*

-However if you want to inscribe while you are getting your node setup or the hardware is too expensive you can use an inscribing service like https://looksordinal.com/ to inscribe your manifesto `html` file.
+However if you want to inscribe while you are setting your node up or the hardware is too expensive you can use an inscribing service like https://looksordinal.com/ to inscribe your manifesto `html` file.

 *Your goal should be inscribing from your own node.*